DefinitionBy Mayo Clinic Staff

 A discogram, or diskogram, is a test used to evaluate back pain.
 A discogram may help your doctor determine if an abnormal disk in your spine is causing your back pain.

 Spinal disks look a little like jelly doughnuts, with a tough outer layer and a gel-like substance inside.
-Disks act as cushions between the vertebrae in your spine.
+Disks act as cushions between the bones in your spine.

 During a discogram, dye is injected into the soft center of the disk.
 The injection itself sometimes reproduces your back pain.
-Several disks may be injected, to try to pinpoint the cause of your back pain.
+Several disks may be injected to try to pinpoint the cause of your back pain.

-- Staiger TO, et al. Diagnostic testing for low back pain. http://www.uptodate.com/home/index.html.
+- Staiger TO, et al. Diagnostic testing for low back pain. http://www.uptodate.com/home.
 Accessed Dec.
-30, 2011.
+7, 2014.

 - Neurological diagnostic tests and procedures.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/misc/diagnostic_tests.htm.
 Accessed Dec.
-30, 2011.
+7, 2014.